Ciudad General Escobedo Nuevo Leon, Mexico Travel Guide

 For genuine local flavors, seek out traditional markets and street food vendors.

-Look for places frequented by locals.
+Look for places visited often by locals.

-Consider exploring global flavors alongside local ones.
+Think about exploring global flavors alongside local ones.

 Exploring Monterrey's food scene goes beyond tasting dishes; it connects you with local traditions and social life.